Publication fees: what are the different ways of covering article processing charges?

 Publication fund

 Numerous universities have set up publication funds.
 These funds can be used for publishing articles in full open access journals.
-There may be requirements, e.g. the journal offers a professional-standard quality assurance process.
-In addition, the publication fee may not exceed a certain amount.
+Some requirements may apply, such as a professional quality assurance process on the part of the journal concerned, for example.
+In addition, the fund may not allow the publication fee to exceed a certain amount.

 These funds are typically limited and each university has its own system for deciding how they are distributed.
-The staff responsible for open access at each institution can generally provide more information.
+Please check your institution’s website or ask your institution’s open access coordinator to find out whether a publication fund is available and which kinds of publications are eligible.

 Reducing publication fees through membership models